Install Chrome Extension Chrome Extension

 Which Hyundai Tucson TL engine is the most fun? +

-The {code} ({displacement}) offers the most driving fun in the Hyundai Tucson TL — rated: "Decent". {description} The Tucson TL is a well-kitted family SUV.
-Dynamics are not the point, but it drives pleasantly enough.
+The {code} ({displacement}) offers the most driving fun in the Hyundai Tucson TL — rated: "Fun to Drive!". {description} The Tucson TL with the 2.0 turbo has genuine grunt and is actually enjoyable at highway pace.

 Is the Hyundai Tucson TL worth buying used? +